kailashs2002/kailashs2002/README.md

 ### Hi there 👋

+I'm Kailash Seshadri, a student at the University of Alberta pursuing a Bachelor of Science (Hons) in Computing Science!

+I'm interested in working on data analytics with machine learning and would love to learn more about DevOps and MLOps.

 <!--
 **kailashs2002/kailashs2002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.